 The court generally has regular employment as one of its basic requirements for probation success.
 Supervision officers and the court like to see that a probationer can remain gainfully employed.
 Employment can also reduce some of the temptations associated with criminal life.
 Most probation offices will provide help locating employment.

 Probation typically involves some variety of substance testing.
 In order to remain free, you will need to regularly test negative for the use of illegal substances.
 If you have an alcohol-related conviction, these tests could include that substance as well.
 The failure of these tests represents one of the most common reasons for a probation violation, so make sure to abide by your terms.

 If you find yourself unable to adhere to these requirements, there’s a good chance you’ll wind up back behind bars.
-If you or a friend has become incarcerated over a probation violation, give [nw_data field=company] a call at __PHONE__.
-When it comes to bail bonds in [nw_data field=seo_city], [nw_data field=state], we’re your local source.
+If you or a friend has become incarcerated over a probation violation, give Double "O" Bonding a call at 706-353-6467.
+When it comes to bail bonds in Jefferson, GA, we’re your local source.